OTA-Insight/bqwriter/internal/bigquery/storage/managedwriter/README.md

 - be able to define a custom Retryer for all its GRPC purposes, currently it is not possible for any purpose at all;
+  - an issue (feature-request) is created for this: <https://github.com/googleapis/google-cloud-go/issues/5094>
 - receive some kind of commitment from them that they do seriously consider, making this a production-ready part of the bigquery storage API;
 - make the stats/diagnostic code opt-in;